peterrooze/IaCHetzner/README.md

-# IaC for my Hetzner VPS
+# IaC for Hetzner VPS

 ## Prerequisites